cugos/qgisworkshop_org/docs/source/workshop/plugins_exercises.rst

 Solution
 ************

-If you want to peek at one possible solution (thought a very ugly one) then check out these modules:
+If you want to peek at one possible solution (though a very ugly one) then check out these modules:

     * The main Python module\  `here <../_static/rastervaluedisplay.py>`_